🧠What Is KYI?

 How It Works

-The following outlines how to leverage the KYI application:
+The following steps show how to complete a KYI submission.

-To complete KYI, the asset issuer must prove control over a wallet with mint authority by signing a Bluprynt-generated message via wallet extension, CLI, or HSM.
+To complete KYI, the asset issuer must prove control over a wallet with mint authority by signing a Bluprynt-generated message through a wallet extension, CLI flow, or HSM workflow.

 • Wallet Extension: Sign via MetaMask or Phantom (non-transactional, no asset risk)